Nbelman1/css-exercises/landing-page-project/README.md

 just the passable design of a landing page.
 It will be done completely from scratch.
 Hopefully, this will show off my skills with HTML and CSS as they relate to web design, particularly flexbox.

-Without further adieu, Let's get it.
+Without further adieu, let's get it.